tkachukcha/100-days-of-code/log.md

 4. Mood/Energy/Working hours Tracker
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course
 6. Habit Tracker

+### Day 85: December 29 2021
+##### Project 4: Mood Tracker

+**Today's Progress**:
+Thanks to @TheSaigonBabe and her advice about Formik, I've made what I wished to do with my mood tracker.
+Now I have form where on Submit my chart rerenders with new data for another day!
+Solved "mystery" of state not renewing and it feels so great when everything is working as intended and you understand new important thing about learned subject.
+Now I need to add form validation and backend to store data in a separate file.

 ### Day 84: December 28 2021
 ##### Project 4: Mood Tracker